brucey0x/JL_weather_app/README.md

 -   Run a Live Server on `./build/index.html`

-## Todos
+## Feature roadmap

+### General

--   [ ] Get Unsplash image URL to insert in the right element so that the other elements remain visible.
+-   [x] Get Unsplash image URL to insert in the right element so that the other elements remain visible.

--   [ ] Make search query also update the Unsplash API call.
+-   [x] Make search query also update the Unsplash API call.

 -   [ ] Move API key to separate file that's included in `.gitignore` and that I filter from the repo that I've already pushed.

+### Bugs

+-   [ ] Update temperature on homepage